 In today’s digital world, computers are required to perform multiple tasks simultaneously, whether it’s running background processes, streaming videos, or editing documents.
 This ability to handle multiple tasks efficiently is powered by the CPU (Central Processing Unit), which acts as the brain of the computer.
-But how does the CPU manage to juggle so many tasks at once?

 1. Understanding CPU Cores and Threads